staciekoslovsky-noaa/BodyCondition_DataManagement/README.md

 # Body Condition Data Management

+This repository stores code and processing information related to the body condition project.

 The Datasheets folder contains datasheets for individual field efforts.

 R code for processing data are stored in the root of the folder.
 Code numbered 0+ are intended to be run sequentially as the data are available for processing.
 Code numbered 99 are stored for longetivity, but are intended to only be run once to address a specific issue or run as needed, depending on the intent of the code.